 Virtual private cloud servers offer scale and flexibility, along with the unique security, performance, and management that today’s businesses require.
-Whether you’re a one-person development operation or an enterprise IT operation, our platform delivers.
+Whether you’re a one-person development initiative or a member of a robust enterprise IT operation, our cloud platform delivers.

 The best of both worlds — the computing power and single tenancy of a physical server, with the automation and pay-as-you-go flexibility of a virtual machine.
-Bare Metal servers deploy in minutes and are managed from the same unified Control Portal.
-Easily integrate them with Public Cloud serves for a Hybrid IT solution.
+Bare Metal servers deploy in minutes and are managed from the same Control Portal.
+Easily integrate them with VMs for a Hybrid IT solution.

 With managed services on our cloud platform, instantly create managed environments for your most important apps, such as production websites or SQL databases.
 Scale managed workloads with the same speed and agility you expect from the public cloud — all with hourly billing.

 Automate daily server administration and cloud management functions and expert-intensive processes, freeing up IT staff, with the CenturyLink Cloud Control Portal.
-Power operations, Blueprints, Templates, Packages and powerful APIs remove the tedium and opportunity for error inherent in complex tasks, freeing your IT staff to focus on more important activities.
+Power operations, logical grouping and APIs remove the tedium and opportunity for error inherent in complex tasks.

-CenturyLink Cloud Infrastructure-as-a-Service (IaaS) Cloud Platform offers on-demand provisioning of high-performing virtual machines with any combination of operating system, storage, and memory.
+CenturyLink Infrastructure-as-a-Service (IaaS) Cloud Platform offers on-demand provisioning of high-performing virtual machines with any combination of operating system, storage, and memory.
 Our cloud servers rely on fully redundant enterprise-class hardware connected through private high-speed virtual LANs and leverage storage that delivers up to 20,000 IOPS.
-Our Hyperscale cloud instances offer even higher storage performance for NoSQL workloads and web-scale architectures.

 On our Cloud Platform you’re able to provision servers that run Windows Server, CentOS, Debian, Red Hat Enterprise Linux, and Ubuntu.
 We stay abreast of the latest versions and OS updates so you don’t have to worry about it.
 You can also upload your own images of supported OSs.

-Few Cloud Platforms are capable of giving you as many data center options.
+Few cloud platforms are capable of giving you as many data center options.
 Each security-audited data center contains “Nodes” that are engineered to include fully redundant enterprise-class hardware from front-end firewalls to storage.
-Additionally, CenturyLink offers SOC1, SOC2, HIPAA, PCI & Safe Harbor Compliant Solutions.
+Additionally, CenturyLink offers SOC1, SOC2, HIPAA, and PCI Compliant Solutions.

 No pre-defined instance sizes here.
 Choose up to 128GB of RAM, 16 vCPU cores and 4TB of storage for any given cloud server.
 All resources are priced on an hourly basis, so you’ll only pay for what you need, when you need it.
 And you can scale up on-demand, delivering true cloud flexibility.